-X 2-Meets all committee members have received formal/informal training during the year relating to their roles and responsibilities on the finance committee 1-Partially Meets N/A 0-Does Not Meet some committee members have not received formal/informal training during the year relating to their roles and responsibilities on the finance committee Data / Source: School monthly board meeting agendas and minutes, certificates of board training Analysis: An email from the school's director describes the training that took place in FY 2020 for the finance committee: We did a training at our first finance meeting where we explained what the finance committee does and walked them through each of the documents and held a Q and A time.
-I'm not sure if that counts as formal or informal training.
-Several of the members have served on the committee in past years, and two are current or former board members and so have done the finance training for board members, and one of our newer members used to run a non-profit.
-It's a pretty knowledgeable group.
+X 2-Meets all committee members have received formal/informal training during the year relating to their roles and responsibilities on the finance committee 1-Partially Meets N/A 0-Does Not Meet some committee members have not received formal/informal training during the year relating to their roles and responsibilities on the finance committee

+Data / Source: School monthly board meeting agendas and minutes, certificates of board training

+Analysis: Per the school business manager, all committee members have received training during the year as an email from her states: Yes, we did it at our last finance meeting for this year.
+Benji, the board treasurer, was the only new one this year so he also stayed on so we could talk about the treasurer reports and what to look for.

 Financial Standard 10: The school is not in Statutory Operating Debt (SOD).

-X 2-Meets not in SOD 1-Partially Meets N/A 0-Does Not Meet in SOD Data / Source: School's current year budget, monthly board agendas and minutes, prior year financial audit Analysis: The school is not in Statutory Operating Debt.
+X 2-Meets not in SOD

+1-Partially Meets N/A

+0-Does Not Meet in SOD

+Data / Source: School's current year budget, monthly board agendas and minutes, prior year financial audit

+Analysis: The school is not in Statutory Operating Debt.